-Below are two alternative types of heating pads that can be used for this purpose:
+Below are two alternative types of heating pads used for this purpose:

 An Isothermal Pad contains a phase change material that changes state near the subject's body temperature.
 It can be heated in a microwave and can typically hold a constant temperature for an hour or more.